wlcreate/nate-challenge/README.md

 * Backend: Node/Express
 * Testing: Jest

 I chose my tech stack because together they are great for developing dynamic single page applications.
 React is beneficial because of its performance (due to its virtual DOM), as well as the ability to separate concerns into individual components.
-Both of these points are particularly important when considering the case when a large amount of text/words need to be displayed; performance to handle the amount of elements that need to be added to the DOM and separating the Result and UserHistory components to handle the update.
+Both of these points are particularly important when considering the case when a large amount of text/words need to be displayed; performance to handle the amount of elements that need to be added to the DOM and separating the `Result` and `UserHistory` components to handle the update.
 On the other hand, since the actual data fetching for the content from the user’s url happens on the backend, it makes sense to use Node/Express because of how it deals with asynchronous data loading through its use of callback functions.
 Furthermore, what I like about using Jest is how it shows errors when running tests.
-Rather than just showing the test as “failed”, it shows the difference between what it expected and what actually output, context with the line number, and even has an arrow to point at where on the line it went wrong.
+Rather than just showing the test as “failed”, it shows the difference between what it expected and the actual output, context with the line number, and even has an arrow to point where on the line the fail occurred.

 ## Getting Started
 1. Clone down this repo to your local machine with `git clone`